top of page

 Search

-When I appeared to be at my healthiest, I was actually at my sickest.
+When I appeared to be at my healthiest, I was at my sickest.

 On the outside I looked like the picture of health because I was eating all the "right" things, not eating all the "wrong" things (at least in public), and exercising intensely (because more is always better, right?).

-But behind the scenes I was anxious and depressed, having panic attacks on a regular basis, unsettled in my life, spending all my extra energy on obsessing over what I did and didn't eat and how I planned to exercise, smoking to suppress my appetite, cycling between restricting and bingeing, and drinking every night.
+But behind the scenes I was anxious and depressed, having panic attacks on a regular basis.
+I was unsettled in my life, spending all my extra energy on obsessing over what I did and didn't eat, and how I planned to exercise.
+I was smoking to suppress my appetite, cycling between restricting and bingeing, and drinking every night.

-We can't assume anything about someone's emotional well-being or physical health based on their appearance.
+We can't assume anything about someone's emotional well-being or physical health based on their appearance, and doing so may deter them from getting the help they need.

 Recent Posts